zahidulhaquer/chatbot-project-react/README.md

-# My React App
+# React Chatbot
-A simple React.js project built with Create React App and hosted on GitHub.
+An interactive chatbot built with React.js for engaging conversations.